Xinran (Nicole) Han

 Xinran Han, Todd Zickler

-TL;DR: We present a neural model for inferring a curvature field from shading images that is invariant under lighting and texture variations, drawing on perceptual insights and mathematical derivations.
+We present a neural model for inferring a curvature field from shading images that is invariant under lighting and texture variations, drawing on perceptual insights and mathematical derivations.

 Compositional Data and Task Augmentation for Instruction Following

-Soham Dan*, Xinran Han*, Dan Roth (* equal contribution)
+Soham Dan* Xinran Han*, Dan Roth (* equal contribution)

-Findings of EMNLP, 2021.
+Findings of EMNLP, 2021

 ForkGAN: Seeing into the Rainy Night